 Top Tips for Fun Training Sessions

-January is National Train Your Dog Month!
-Training is a wonderful way to overcome the winter blues for you and your pup.
+No matter the time of year, training with your pup is a wonderful way to overcome the seasonal blues for you both.
 The benefits of training include increased problem-solving skills, mental exercise and stimulation (especially helpful if weather keeps you indoors), and bonding time for you and your dog.

 Whether you’re attending a group class, working one-on-one with a trainer, or training your dog at home, here are the top tips to make your training sessions fun and successful.